trinitykey/aws-ai-qna-bot/docs/client_filter_demo/README.md

 **QnABot Client**

 ![QnABot Client](./qnaclient.png)

-### Sample Flow #1: No Filter
-> Note: Regardless of whether the **ES_ENABLE_CLIENT_FILTERS** setting is enabled, QnABot requires client filters in each question for the feature to work as expected.
-Without additional client features, QnABot questions will answer questions by matching keyword content filters.

 Please greet the bot in the QnABot Client with **"Hello!"**.
 Select **"Let me ask questions normally"** to begin.